The Platform Process

 - We oppose the inappropriate use of police powers to address problems, the expansion and privatization of the prison system, and the use of excessive force by police.
 We do support full funding of public defenders in order to ensure the diligent and competent representation by these public servants.

-- We support a transition from our current punitive justice system to a more restorative system that honors the inherent dignity of all individuals.
+- We support a transition from our current punitive justice system to a more restorative system that honors the inherent dignity of all individuals, including people struggling with illnesses such as addiction.

 - We support the abolition of the death penalty.